MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 $ git push
 ```

-# Feedback and Review
+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

 Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/L3i5ZhY58AOGtyqI3)

-# What now??
+# Stretch Challenges

-Well I have to say, I'm very proud of you for completing this tutorial!

 Some future enhancements you could do